-Strategic Wealth Designers, LLC (SWD) is a financial advisory firm with $65 million in assets under management (AUM).
-Based in Louisville, Kentucky, the firm provides financial planning and portfolio management services to a diverse group of clients.
+Strategic Wealth Designers, LLC (SWD) is a financial advisory firm that is based in Louisville, Kentucky and provides financial planning and portfolio management services to a diverse group of clients.
 Its team of financial advisors and retirement planners work out of offices across four states, including Colorado, Ohio, Indiana and Kentucky.

 Strategic Wealth Designers Background

 Though Matthew J. Dicken founded the firm in 2002, it didn’t become a registered investment advisor until 2012.
 He is the principal owner and serves as CEO, while Partner Dustin Stanley, Junior Partner Jordan Schwartz and Chief Compliance Officer Jason Vander Pol own small stakes.

 What Types of Clients Does Strategic Wealth Designers Accept?